pawn-lang/YSI-Includes/YSI_Server/y_scriptinit/features.md

 ## `PREINIT__`

 This is a macro for more light-weight initialisations.
 It is called just before `OnScriptInit`, and is used for minor variables and settings.
-Note that eac `INIT__` function must have a unique name, unlike hooks*.
+Note that each `INIT__` function must have a unique name, unlike hooks*.

 ```pawn
 PREINIT__ VehicleStreamer()